The Top 10 Most Timeless Interior Finishes

 SEE THE BEFORE & AFTER’S HERE

-COLOURS.
-Keep it neutral or white (keeping in mind that even neutrals can become dated, as is the case with gray, which is slowly on its way out).
-There are some COLOURS that are timeless for a particular style of home or location (ie. a lake home), however, that same colour in a standard neighbourhood setting could really limit your future potential.
+COLORS.
+Keep it neutral or white (remember that even neutrals can become dated, as with gray, which is already out of style).
+Some colors are timeless for a particular style of home or location (e.g., a lake home); however, that same color in a standard neighborhood setting could limit your future potential.

 SIZE.
-While I’m enjoying the 4 x 12 look, especially when it’s stacked horizontally, this too will fade.
-In the ideal world, your tile size will be somewhere around 3 x 6 for a timeless approach.
-However, as long as you don’t go SUPER long and linear or stacked (tiles are laid in perfect rows rather than brick layout), you’ll have several options to choose from.
+While I’m enjoying the 3 x 8 look, especially when it’s stacked horizontally, this, too, will fade.
+In the ideal world, your tile size will be around 3 x 6 for a timeless approach.
+However, as long as you don’t go super long and linear or stacked (tiles are laid in perfect rows rather than brick layouts), you’ll have several options to choose from.

 DON’T FORGET ABOUT MARBLE.
-Whereas tiles like travertine and encaustic tiles will ebb and flow in popularity, marble is a timeless choice as long as it suits the space it’s in.
-Again, pay attention to PATTERN and stick with the classic rectangle/brick layout over hexagon, herringbone or otherwise.
+Whereas tiles like travertine, encaustic, or Zellige will ebb and flow in popularity, marble is a timeless choice as long as it suits the space it’s in.
+Again, pay attention to pattern and stick with the classic rectangle/brick layout over hexagon, herringbone, or otherwise.

 The best white for kitchen cabinets with marble.
 Sherwin Williams High Reflective White.
 Kylie M INteriors Edesign, online paint colour consultant

-It’s hard to go wrong with wood flooring itself, but SUPER EASY to miss the boat when it comes to finish, colour and size.
+It’s hard to go wrong with wood flooring as a general choice, but it’s easy to miss the boat regarding finish, color, and size.

 THINK ‘MODERATE GRAIN & MODERATE STAIN’

-In this space below, while the COLOUR of the floor is timeless, the wider board could date things in the coming years.
+In this space below, while the color of the floor is timeless, the wider board could date things in the coming years.
 I say ‘could’ because at 7″, it’s on the border.

 Open layout kitchen and dining room, farmhouse modern country style table.
 Greige and warm gray.
 Kylie M Interiors Edesign

-BOARD OR PLANK SIZE: The ideal board size for longevity is approx. 5-6″.
-Anything over that is doable…right now, but who knows how it will hold up.
-Anything under 5″ can be reminiscent of the ’80s and ’90s.
+BOARD OR PLANK SIZE: The ideal board size for longevity is approximately 5-6″.
+Anything over that is doable right now, but who knows how it will hold up.
+Anything under 5″ can evoke the ’80s and ’90s.

-FINISH: A glossy finish is not desirable on flooring unless you like washing your flooring every day.
-And while a wire-brushed, slightly matte look is trendy now, it’s also a look that’s in it for the long haul as homeowners are embracing the low maintenance factor.
+FINISH: A glossy finish isn’t hot on wood flooring unless you like washing it daily.
+While a wire-brushed, slightly matte look is trendy now, it’s also a look that’s in it for the long haul, as homeowners are embracing the low-maintenance factor.

 SPECIES: Stay away from the exotic stuff.
 Nuff’ said on that.
-Moderate grain and stain is usually the best choice.
+Moderate grain and stain are usually the best choice.

 3. CLEAN & SIMPLE LINES

-Whether it’s a piece of furniture, fireplace surround or cabinet profile – clean and simple is going to last longer than a more ornate, decorative choice.
-And while there are definitely exceptions, like Spanish style homes that should always BE Spanish style, the average home suits a more simple approach.
+Whether it’s a piece of furniture, fireplace surround, or cabinet profile, clean and simple will last longer than a more ornate, decorative choice.
+While there are definitely exceptions, like Spanish-style homes that should always BE Spanish-style, the average home suits a simpler approach.

-In this next kitchen, my clients were able to KEEP their cabinets in their natural wood finish, even though they updated the rest of the space.
-Why?
+In this next kitchen, my clients could keep their cabinets in a natural wood finish even though they updated the rest of the space.

-Should the doors have a cathedral/arched style with a stronger golden stain on them with exposed hinges, we’d be looking at more of an overhaul.
-Instead, a simple white subway tile backsplash (timeless), quartz countertops (trendy), and a beautiful blue-green island (trendy, but the easiest feature to change) bring the kitchen up to today’s standards.
+If the doors had a cathedral/arched style with exposed hinges, we’d be looking at more of an overhaul.
+Instead, a simple white subway tile backsplash (timeless) and quartz countertops (trendy) bring the kitchen up to today’s standards.
 Should these trends shift, the cabinets and backsplash will keep on truckin’.

-Same goes with furniture.
-Without going too wild on curves and decorative touches, these fabric chairs will last through MANY decades of trends (should they last that long with two young kids in the house)…
+The same goes with furniture.
+Without going too wild on curves and decorative touches, these fabric chairs will last through many decades of trends (should they last that long with two young kids in the house)…

 Kylie M Interiors, edesign, online paint colour consultant.
 Living room with gray accent chairs, Pure White walls and trim, gallery wall and navy blue builtins